balfieri/flightplan/README.md

 The script can also run in-flight on a phone/iPad (using the Pyto app) and monitor the phone/iPad's GPS location.
 This allows it to give you simple alerts when you are reaching checkpoints, deviating from them, deviating from planned altitude, exceeding planned fuel burn, needing to start descending, or getting close to terrain or obstacles.
 Further, It will show the heading and distance to the nearest airport and whether you are within gliding distance.

-WARNING: This is NOT a replacement for an onboard navigation system!
+WARNING: The in-flight functionality is NOT a replacement for an onboard navigation system!
 This is more about situational awareness and having a compact representation of data.
 You should use this in conjunction with other REDUNDANT mechanisms such as the certified onboard navigation and traffic monitoring system, looking out the window (duh!), having a copilot/helper, ATC flight following, and Foreflight + iPad + Stratus/Stratux.

 The program is divided into the following files: